 Establishment of new Thematic Networks

-For information about creating a new UArctic Thematic Network, see the guidelines for establishing new Thematic Networks 2019 or contact the Thematic Networks Office (firstname.lastname@example.org).
-Note: the deadline for submission of the proposal for new Thematic Networks in 2020 will be earlier than before due to changes of the UArctic meeting schedules.
-The exact date will be announced soon.
+For information about creating a new UArctic Thematic Network, see the guidelines for establishing new Thematic Networks 2020 or contact the Thematic Networks Office (email@example.com).

 Joining an existing Thematic Network